HL7/FHIR-us-pq-cmc-fda/input/pagecontent/change_notes.md

 ### Changes and Updates for Version 0.1.12
 The current development IG - !!R5 draft-final version!!

+* Added vs for action cardinality in Specification and bound element

 <ul>
 Resolved 38 Errors from R5 draft-final version:
 <li> The type "string" does not match any of the allowed types: Quantity or CodeableConcept or markdown or boolean or integer or Range or Ratio or SampledData or time or dateTime or Period or Attachment or Reference(http://hl7.org/fhir/StructureDefinition/MolecularSequence) or Canonical() in BatchAnalysis</li>